 Organizations need emotionally intelligent leaders.
-As a leader yourself, you want to employ other leaders who possess high emotional intelligence or EQ in your organization.
+As a leader, you want to employ other leaders in your organization with high emotional intelligence or EQ.
 So, what benefits should your team or organization expect to reap as you hire more emotionally intelligent leaders?
-Here are five benefits of having an emotionally intelligent leader within your organization
+This article will discuss the five benefits of having an emotionally intelligent leader within your organization.

 What is emotional intelligence?

 We’ve already covered those listed by Daniel Goleman.
-However, also, individuals who possess emotional intelligence are known to display:
+However, individuals who possess emotional intelligence are also known to display the following:

 How can emotionally intelligent leaders benefit the organization?

 Experienced leaders understand culture lays the foundation for your organizational vision and, ultimately, your bottom line.
-Emotional intelligent leaders bring the following to an organization, all of which support the overall corporate culture.
+Emotional intelligent leaders bring the following to an organization, all supporting the overall corporate culture.

 No matter how talented one individual is, this individual skill does not compare to the benefits of a collective effort.
 Emotional intelligent leaders shine when it comes to collaboration.
 Their high EQ allows them to better understand and empathize with their teammates.
 As a result, they can harness and maximize each individual’s unique talents, leading to a better team effort.